microsoft/apple-ux-guide/KeyViewLoops.md

 - Doing so means you will have no key view loop except for whichever views you have manually set the `nextKeyView` property of in your project.
 - Any call to `window.recalculateKeyViewLoop()` will stamp over your customizations, as we have already described.

+### Alternatives
+Rather than modifying the key view loop, consider if there is an existing AppKit control that could fit your needs.
+Both NSTableView and NSCollectionView will allow you to create a list / grid of views and use keyboard arrow keys to move selection between them.
+This plays nicely with the key view loop, as the entire table (in the case of NSTableView) is what recieves focus, while the arrow keys select the individual row / element.

 ### Exceptions
 If your window has a fairly static view heirarchy it is easier to set the nextKeyView properties for every applicable view.
 If you only have a few specific views whose `nextKeyView` property you want to modify, you can call `window.recalculateKeyViewLoop()` once to get an AppKit generated key view loop, and then set up your custom key views.